goharbor/harbor/docs/user_guide.md

 **Note: Replace "10.117.169.182" with the IP address or domain name of your Harbor node.
 In order to use content trust,HTTPS must be enabled in Harbor.**

-When an image is signed, image will have a tick show in UI, unsigned will have a cross show in UI.
+When an image is signed, it has a tick show in UI; otherwise,a cross is displayed instead.
 ![browse project](img/content_trust.png)